The Millionaire Next Door: Economic Outpatient Care

 Economic Outpatient Care (EOC) is a term used to express when an affluent parent provides money to an adult child.
 Besides offspring observations resulting in UAW children, EOC is a contributing factor to the passing on of the UAW belief.
-Offspring who receive EOC have 98% of the annual income compared to their counterparts who are not recipients of EOC.
+Adult children who receive EOC have 98% of the annual income compared to their counterparts who are not recipients of EOC.
 In comparison, they also have 57% of the net worth.
 EOC gives recipients a false sense of financial security.
 For this reason they purchase homes in upscale neighborhoods that exceed the recommended value according to their incomes.
 Thirty percent of American families live in homes valued at $300,000, yet only earn an annual income of $60,000.
 These homes then demand nice cars for the driveway, nice furniture for the living room, and a nice plasma TV to complement the furniture.
-These offspring also purchase and consume the EOC rather than invest it.
+These adult children also purchase and consume the EOC rather than invest it.
 If a dose of EOC is given on a regular basis, the EOC can actually be absorbed into the individual's perceived annual income.
 Expenditures are then calculated with the anticipation of a regularly scheduled dose of EOC.